The Genetic Technology Act – Does Change Begin Right Now?

 In a perfect world the Act, which is still not fully operational, would now be scrapped and a comprehensive process of creating a better one – which takes into consideration the wide-ranging concerns raised by MPs and Peers, government oversight committees, stakeholders and citizens, ignored by the outgoing government – would begin.

-Beyond GM has written to Steve Reed, Daniel Zeichner, Peter Kyle (Secretary of State for Science, Innovation and Technology) asking them to do this.
-We have also urged them to ensure that the context in which agricultural genetic technologies are considered and regulated is part of a coherent approach to food policy that considers health, climate, nature, affordability, animal welfare, consumer choice and the challenges faced by the whole of the farming industry, including organic, regenerative, smaller scale and artisanal producers.
+Beyond GM has written to Steve Reed, Daniel Zeichner and Peter Kyle (Secretary of State for Science, Innovation and Technology) asking them to do this.
+We have also urged them to ensure, in line with our 2024 Manifesto asks, that the context in which agricultural genetic technologies are considered and regulated is part of a coherent approach to food policy that considers health, climate, nature, affordability, animal welfare, consumer choice and the challenges faced by the whole of the farming industry, including organic, regenerative, smaller scale and artisanal producers.

 We have reaffirmed our willingness to work with the government and all its agencies to ensure this is the context through which genetic engineering in food and farming, in England and the rest of the UK, is assessed and regulated.